 As a long-established Right to Work provider, we were one of the first government-certified IDSPs.
 This means our ID check services are compliant with GPG45 standards and you can rely on us to support your digital Right to Work checks and also to support Basic, Standard or Enhanced DBS checks.
-And a Digital Right to Work check through our service will also give you with a statutory excuse to avoid a civil penalty.
+And a Digital Right to Work check through our service will also give you a statutory excuse to avoid a civil penalty.

 Employer confirms that applicant has in-date biometric UK or Irish passport or passport card.

-Employer sends applicant email / text with link to begin digital Right to Work check via selected IDSP.
+Employer sends applicant email / text with link to begin digital Right to Work check via IDSP.